-- Software license agreements and copyright laws are strictly enforced in the CA&ES Informatics Computer Labs.
+- Software license agreements and copyright laws are strictly enforced in the CA&ES Computer Labs.
 Copying licensed software from the lab workstation hard disks or file servers is a violation of federal copyright laws and of University policy.

 - Modification of hardware and software configurations in the labs is prohibited.
 This includes modification of the settings and configuration of printers and modification of system software.

 - The use of University computer resources for private business or commercial activities (except where such activities are otherwise permitted or authorized under applicable University policies), fundraising or advertising on behalf of non-University organizations, or the reselling of University computer resources to non-University individuals or organizations, and the unauthorized use of the University's name, are prohibited.